Experience Overview

 Accommodation:

-Continuing along the rugged coastline we head for Ras Al Hadd, pausing en-route to visit the Port of Sur.
+Continuing along the rugged coastline, this morning we visit the Port of Sur.
 Once a major trading port with East Africa, Sur represents the seafaring origins of Oman.
-We will visit the dhow shipbuilding yard where traditional dhow boats, used throughout the 19th century, are still built today.
-We also visit the nearby small fishing village at Ayega, now a quiet community of old merchant houses but once a stronghold of rebellious sheikhs, where we will visit the lighthouse for a photo opportunity.
-After lunch, we'll continue our drive towards our next night stop by the sea, Ras Al Hadd - this part of the coastline is an important nesting site for some 20,000 endangered Green Turtles annually.
-Our hotel is right by the sea and features a beautiful stretch of naturally pink beach.
-Upon arrival, we will board a timeless dhow vessel to take a scenic cruise along the coastline.
-We'll then return to the jetty before the fishermen place their fishing nets for the night.
+We will visit the dhow shipbuilding yard where traditional dhow boats, used throughout the 15th century, are still built today.
+Oman is the oldest independent state in the Arab world and the Omani built an impressive and vast sea trading network across Asia since the 7th century.
+We also visit the nearby small fishing village at Al Ayja, now a quiet community of old merchant houses but once a stronghold of rebellious sheikhs, where we will visit the lighthouse for a photo opportunity.

 Accommodation:

-• Meal Name - Meals Provided: Breakfast, Lunch and Dinner
+- Meal Name - Meals Provided: Breakfast and Dinner

 Accommodation: